lino-framework/book/docs/community/index.rst

   `lino-developers <http://lino-framework.org/cgi-bin/mailman/listinfo/lino-developers>`__.

-- If you need help or want to contribute, send an email to the team and ask for an invitation to our Mattermost platform.
+- If you need help or want to contribute, send an email to the team and ask for an invitation to our Zulip platform.

-  If you prefer communicating via GitHub, please report your issues in the `book repository <https://github.com/lino-framework/book>`__.
-Lino consists of many repositories, and book is the main one.
-We have an `organization on GitHub <https://github.com/lino-framework>`__ which owns the different repositories that make up the Lino framework.
+  Our Zulip platform is our preferred way, but if you prefer communicating via GitHub, please report your issues in the `book repository
+  <https://github.com/lino-framework/book>`__.
+Lino consists of many
+  repositories, and book is the main one.
+We have an `organization on GitHub
+  <https://github.com/lino-framework>`__ which owns the different repositories
+  that make up the Lino framework.
 See also :ref:`dev.contrib`.

 .. toctree::